mu88/mu88.github.io/_posts/2020-04-24-Raspi-Fan-Controller_p2.md

 ## Bring it all together

 During the development, I could easily test my app by using the *Inverse of Control pattern*  and utilizing Dependency Injection to inject a fake temperature provider and fan controller.
-At a certain point, I was conscious enough to test it on the Raspi.
+At a certain point, I was ready to test it on the Raspi.

 At first, I was convinced to deploy the app via Docker.
 But after some time, I was not sure whether a `sudo` command  executed from within a Docker container will be forwarded to the OS (remember the temperature measurement).
 So I decided to ship it as a [self-contained executable](https://docs.microsoft.com/en-us/dotnet/core/deploying/#publish-self-contained).
-This can be done as following:
+This can be done as follows:

 <script src="https://gist.github.com/mu88/080e248107d3722fa47411b17f6ce3da.js?file=Deploy"></script>